-Ms. Chairwoman and members of the Committee.
-Thank you for the opportunity to appear before the Committee today.
+Thank you for the opportunity to address the Council.
 I am Jay Feldman, Executive Director of Beyond Pesticides, a national, grassroots, membership organization that represents community-based organizations and a range of people seeking to improve protections from pesticides and promote alternative pest management strategies that reduce or eliminate a reliance on toxic pesticides.
 Our membership spans the 50 states, the District of Columbia, and groups around the world.